MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 ## Multi-geo agent setup

-If you have a Multi-Geo SharePoint tenant, the agent is installed in [Geo locations](https://go.microsoft.com/fwlink/?linkid=2185076){:target="_blank"} set in the SharePoint admin center.
+If you have a Multi-Geo SharePoint tenant, the agent is installed in <a href="https://go.microsoft.com/fwlink/?linkid=2185076" target="_blank">Geo locations</a> set in the SharePoint admin center.
 Before installing the agent, make sure the desired geo-location is the one set in the admin center.
 To change an agent's geo-location, delete and reinstall the agent.

 Learn more: [Multi-Geo Capabilities in OneDrive and SharePoint Online](/microsoft-365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-microsoft-365)